TomMcFarlane97/StreetGroupTechTest/README.md

 ### Just to give an overview

-- public - anything that is public facing
+- public - anything that is public facing.
-- src - all logic and code belongs here
+- src - all logic and code belongs here.
-- tests - all tests are here
+- tests - all tests are here.
-- vendor - all composer and third party dependencies
+- vendor - all composer and third party dependencies.

-#####Inside src directory
+##### Inside src directory

-- Controllers - all the endpoints are configured to accept data from a request and to then return a response
+- Controllers - all the endpoints are configured to accept data from a request and to then return a response.
-- Entities - map of the database tables
+- Entities - map of the database tables.
-- Exceptions - custom exceptions to give a better knowledge of what is going
+- Exceptions - custom exceptions to give a better knowledge of what is going.
-- Processes - Where a "process" should have it's logic and should always return a form of a result.
+- Processes - Where a "process" should have the logic and should always return a form of a result object.
+  This makes it interchangeable whether it is executed from an endpoint or through the CLI.
-Makes the code more reusable if it was to be used through the CLI
+Makes the code more reusable if it was to be used through the CLI.
-- Repositories - The section that communicates with the Database
+- Repositories - The section that communicates with the Database.
-- Repositories/Interfaces - Where all Repository interfaces are
+- Repositories/Interfaces - Where all Repository interfaces are.
-- Services - Where all business logic is handled
+- Services - Where all business logic is handled.

 Please note for the API side, I would have added in bearer token validation, ensuring it came from the right IP address.
 The same for the unit tests.
 I only wrote tests for the Service just to demonstrate the point that I can do it.